 Not only does this save your team a ton of time; it also makes it easy for your happiest customers to share their experiences on online review sites with just a few clicks.

-If your business is already listed on Google, you can use the Google My Business (GMB) Marketing Kit to generate personalized marketing materials and turn your reviews and business information into ready-to-use social posts.
+If your business is already listed on Google, you can use the Google Business Profile Marketing Kit to generate personalized marketing materials and turn your Google reviews and business information into ready-to-use social posts.

-Take note: you’ll only be able to use content (reviews, business information, and highlights) from your Google My Business listing when using the GMB Marketing Kit to generate Google review stickers and social posts.
+Take note: you’ll only be able to use content (reviews, business information, and highlights) from your Google My Business listing when using the Google Business Profile Marketing Kit to generate Google review stickers and social posts.
 There is no way to import reviews from other websites or use customer testimonials from your business website.

 Canva is a graphic design platform that lets you create social media graphics and other visual content with drag-and-drop ease.